Escape-Technologies/docs/docs/06-custom-tests/05-Mutators.md

 ### Properties

-- `value:` The value to set.
+- `value`: The value to set.
-- `values:` The values to set, generates multiple queries.
+- `values`: The values to set, generates multiple queries.
-- `regex_replace:` Regex replace pattern.
+- `regex_replace`: Regex replace pattern.
-- `drop_user:` Remove the user authentication from the request.
+- `drop_user`: Remove the user authentication from the request.

 ---